canonical/juju-dashboard/docs/local-e2e-setup.md

 ## Environment Variables

 The target workflow is determined based on a set of environment variables.
-These variables are loaded into the local running environment from a `.env` file using [dotenv](https://www.npmjs.com/package/dotenv).
+These variables are loaded into the local running environment from a `.env.e2e` file using [dotenv](https://www.npmjs.com/package/dotenv).

+You can create a `.env.e2e.local` file and override environment variables from the `.env.e2e` file.
+The `.env.e2e.local` file will be ignored by git.

 Following is the list of required environment variables: